ML4GW/quickstart/README.md

 Once the `Makefile` completes, there a still a few setup tasks required.

 ### Kerberos Keytab
-A kerberos keytab allows for automaticm, passwordless generation of credentials to LIGO data services.
+A kerberos keytab allows for password-less generation of credentials to LIGO data services.
+This can be extremely useful for automating data access scripts.
 The `ktutil` command line tool used to generate kerberos keytabs is already installed system wide on the LDG cluster.
 Generate a kerberos keytab by running:

 ```console
 $ ktutil